Working With Tags

 summary_file = 'summary.h5' !
 File name for summary file

 summary_item_list = 'l,n_pg,freq,freq_units' !
-Items to appear in summary file
+Fields to appear in summary file

 freq_units = 'UHZ' !
-Units of freq output items
+Units of frequency-like output fields

 /